Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 DHIS2_TOKEN="d2pat_odhYW86O8auDuQ73u4r3HElEJxMFQziM3326734980"
 ```

+## 2025-08-12

+Working on service that imports data from Pivot instance.
+I'll develop it in a seperate folder and the move it over once it is all working.
+This is based on some existing code I have that is a mix of R and python, but I will migrate it all to Python.

+Also through doing this I think using the tag for the post is a little confusing, so I will just change it to python entrypoint where the name of the script needs to be provided. especially since they are really doing two seperate things.
+Realistically everything that works with the API (fetch, post, import-pivot-data, analytics) could be run through one service and then the script that is run is changed?
+Eh, leave them seperate for now, the python images are so small it doesn't make a huge difference I don't think.

+Added the data import step as a service.

+**TO DO:**
+- add option for saving intermediate model outputs (or just always do it just in case)
+- update data checking/cleaning to be dependent on data source (this is kind of specific to us, but fine for now)
+- update `pridec-pivot-update` workflow for new import services

 ## 2025-08-11

 Working on adding the GEE importation workflow as a service to this.
 I will also add the Pivot Health data importation as a service, so that everything is here in one place.

 I also added a way to update analytics via the `post` service so that can be run after everything is finished.

+**TO DO:**
+- add pivot specific data update workflow to docker (we just won't expose it)
+- add option for saving intermediate model outputs (or just always do it just in case)
+- update data checking/cleaning to be dependent on data source (this is kind of specific to us, but fine for now)

 ## 2025-08-08